AdvancedCustomFields/docs/functions/acf_register_form.md

   ```

 - **return**
-  (String) The URL to be redirected to after the form is submit.
+  (String) The URL to be redirected to after the form is submitted.
 Defaults to the current URL with a GET parameter '?updated=true'.
   A special placeholder '%post_url%' will be converted to post's permalink (helpful if creating a new post).
   ```
   'return' => '',